hsiaoyi0504/awesome-cheminformatics/README.md

 * [RDKit](http://www.rdkit.org/) - Collection of cheminformatics and machine-learning software written in C++ and Python.
 * [Indigo](https://github.com/epam/Indigo) - Universal molecular toolkit that can be used for molecular fingerprinting, substructure search, and molecular visualization written in C++ package, with Java, C#, and Python wrappers.
-* [CDK](https://sourceforge.net/projects/cdk/) - Algorithms for structural chemo- and bioinformatics, implemented in Java.
+* [CDK (Chemistry Development Kit)](https://sourceforge.net/projects/cdk/) - Algorithms for structural chemo- and bioinformatics, implemented in Java.
 * [ChemmineR](https://www.bioconductor.org/packages/release/bioc/vignettes/ChemmineR/inst/doc/ChemmineR.html) - Cheminformatics package for analyzing drug-like small molecule data in R.

 <a id="lib-format"></a>